-In Junior Infants (age 5): The MMRV vaccine to protect against measles, mumps, rubella and chickenpox and a booster dose of Diphtheria, Tetanus, Pertussis (whooping cough) and Polio vaccines.
-These vaccines are offered in school.
+In Junior Infants (age 5):

+The MMR and a booster dose of Diphtheria, Tetanus, Pertussis (whooping cough) and Polio vaccines which are offered in school.

-In 1st year of secondary school (age 12): The HPV, MenACWY (meningococcal ACWY) and a booster dose of Diphtheria, Tetanus and Pertussis (whooping cough).
-These vaccines are given in school.
+In 1st year of secondary school (age 12)

+The HPV, MenACWY (meningococcal ACWY) and a booster dose of Diphtheria, Tetanus and Pertussis (whooping cough) vaccines are offered in school.